-And I am especially excited to see how brides can show these 2018 trends.
+And I am especially excited to check how brides can see these 2024 trends.
 Traditional, funky, over the top, there is serious innovation in Indian jewelry styles this year.
-Here are our thirteen trends for 2018.
+Here are our thirteen trends for 2020-2024.

 Having a crush on those phenomenal sets and not having a hand on that, explains that you are a bride who prefers running on a budget and not overspending on jewellery.
 Sadibyah gives you breathtaking artificial jewellery ideas for brides to be without a hole in your pocket.

 1. Traditional Jewellery for Wedding

 Bridal jewellery is that component of a bride’s look that enhances not only her attire but also her beauty and takes it to another level.
 Bridal jewellery can be made out of various metals or stones such as gold, silver, diamonds, Kundan, ruby/emerald studded pieces, etc. But, the traditional Indian wedding jewelry is mostly made out of gold.
 However, because of the difference in tastes and choices, people nowadays make all kinds of alterations while choosing the metal.

 2. Ethical Engagement Rings